oussama016/Webscraping_BeautifulSoup_project/README.md

 # Webscraping_BeautifulSoup_project
-Web scraping project with BeatifulSoup for film data
+Web scraping project with BeatifulSoup for film data fromImdb and ALLOCINE websites .